opensearch-project/documentation-website/_opensearch/install/windows.md

 The following recommended settings will allow you to:

 - Bind OpenSearch to an IP or network interface on the host.
-- Set initial and max JVM heap sizes.
+- Set initial and maximum JVM heap sizes.
 - Define an environment variable that points to the bundled JDK.

 If you ran the security demo script, then you will need to manually reconfigure settings that were modified.
 Refer to [Security configuration]({{site.url}}{{site.baseurl}}/opensearch/configuration/) for guidance before proceeding.